Dr. Ryan Stewart, DO

 • Progresses slowly – gradual worsening over months to years

-As prolapse progresses, you may experience:
+As prolapse progresses, you may notice:

-• Sexual discomfort — awareness of the bulge during intimacy
+• Awareness of the bulge during sex

 In very advanced, long-standing cases: